Top tips to engage your remote workforce

 Here to help

-We want to reassure you all that we are here to help and assist you throughout what is sure to be a very difficult time.
+We want to reassure you all that we are here to help and assist you throughout what is for many a very difficult time.
 Our aim is to communicate with candidates and clients and help put plans and processes in place to minimise the impact to you as much as we possibly can.
-As we move through the coming weeks, we will do all we can to assist you by offering our skills, expertise, help and guidance in getting business back to normal, keeping people in employment and putting job seekers into work.
+We will always do all we can to assist you by offering our skills, expertise, help and guidance in getting business back to normal, keeping people in employment and putting job seekers into work.
 We are all in this together and will come out the other side stronger and more rapidly if we work with each other with care, understanding and kindness.

 The Vanilla team are on hand to help and support you during these uncertain and challenging times with advice or if you just need someone to listen.
 You can contact us at any time for help, advice or just a chat.